Who are we?

 U3A Network Queensland is the state-wide incorporated advisory body covering all U3As in Queensland.
 Most other states in Australia have established a similar advisory organisation to foster interaction between individual groups within their own state and with the national and international U3A movement.

-U3A Network Queensland was established in 2009 and became incorporated on 6 August 2009 (IA37380).
-The Network represents 35 U3A groups throughout the state, including U3A Online.
+U3A Network Queensland was established in 2009 and incorporated on 6 August 2009 (IA37380).
+The Network represents 36 U3A groups throughout the State, including U3A Online.

 State Bodies and National